xdevplatform/getting-started-with-the-twitter-api-v2-for-academic-research/modules/0-appendix.md

 ## Installing Python

-Checkout [this tutorial](https://realpython.com/installing-python/) that explains how to install Python on your computer
+Checkout [this tutorial](https://realpython.com/installing-python/) that explains how to install Python on your computer.

 ## Introductory course for Python

-Here is a [list of beginners guides](https://wiki.python.org/moin/BeginnersGuide/Programmers) for Python
+Here is a [list of beginners guides](https://wiki.python.org/moin/BeginnersGuide/Programmers) for Python.

 ## Installing R and introductory course on R

-Check out [this guide](https://rstudio-education.github.io/hopr/starting.html) that explains how to install R and Rstudio on your computer and provides an introduction to getting started in R
+Check out [this guide](https://rstudio-education.github.io/hopr/starting.html) that explains how to install R and Rstudio on your computer and provides an introduction to getting started in R.

 ## Endpoint